Tiananmen Exiles: Synopsis

 Shen Tong was one of the more difficult and controversial exiles that He interviewed.
 The main problem that He faced was that Shen has published his own autobiography, He's solution was to interview him on topics not covered in Almost a Revolution.
 In doing this she predominantly concentrates on his life prior to 1989 and in exile.
 When He asked Shen about his family and their reactions to his political activism Shen told He that his father was originally unsupportive but that changed with his exile as “the worst thing had already happened.
 He didn’t need to worry about me when I was abroad."

 Much like with Shen, He was faced the challenge of interviewing Wang Dan who is “a symbol of the crushed democracy movement”; as with Shen, He concentrated on his “formative years as the basis of his later life”.
 Wang and He highlight throughout dialogue the influence of the Cultural Revolution on those involved in the Tiananmen protest.

 The author ends her book with a group dialogue between the exiles.
 The major ideas focused on during the discussion are the ideas of ‘home’, a desire to return to China and a feeling of guilt for their families left in China.
 The other major issue discussed is how big of a role June 4 should play in their lives and Wang succinctly stated that “June 4 should not be the only meaningful thing in our lives."
 The author then ends by showing how the exiles have moved on with their lives after the protest.

 Reception

-Tiananmen Exiles has received many positive reviews:
+Tiananmen Exiles received many positive reviews.